 \subsubsection{DropSlider.}

-The DropSlider configuration \citep{straub2021flow} is meticulously engineered to ensure locally stable moving contact lines to visualize the dynamic motion of the contact line for an extended duration.
+The DropSlider setup~\citep{straub2021flow} ensures locally stable moving contact lines, enabling their visualization within the microscope's field of view, for an extended duration.
 The droplet was pinned while the substrate underwent controlled motion using a piezoelectric motor (LPS-45, Physik Instrumente, Germany).
-To fix the drop, the used geometry was adapted to the drop rheology, see below.
-A disk geometry is used for suspensions with TDE as the carrier fluid, whereas the prism geometry is utilized for suspensions prepared using NaSCN, Fig.~\ref{fig:Geometries}.
+To fix the droplet, the geometry was selected based on the suspension rheology: a disk geometry for TDE-based and a prism geometry for NaSCN-based suspensions (Fig.~\ref{fig:Geometries}).
 The disk geometry has a diameter of \SI{5}{\milli \metre} and a gap of \SI{2}{\milli \metre} between the disk and the substrate.
 The prism geometry uses a right-angle prism with a face length and width of \SI{25}{\milli \metre}.
-In both cases, the advancing contact line stayed visible within the microscope's field of view, while moving the substrate.
 For all experiments, a droplet volume of \SI{50}{\micro\litre} is used.